 Hi!
-I'm a programmer and from London, UK.
+I'm a technologist from London, UK.
 I do consultancy and contracting through my firm Archaeopteryx.
 This is my personal site, which hosts a combination of blogs, personal projects, and articles about interesting things that I've been up to at work.

-Amongst other things, I'm currently learning WebAssembly, as well as creating a Django-based CMS called Glycon, which is what this site is now running on.
+Amongst other things, I'm currently creating a Django-based CMS called Glycon, which is what this site is now running on.

 So!
 This morning, I built a clock circuit, and wired it across to the Z80.
 The breadboard on the left hand side is the clock circuit.
 All those black leads on the left of the Z80 are the data bus, which I've wired to the ground to set up a NOP, instruction 0.